awsdocs/amazon-aurora-user-guide/doc_source/aurora-mysql-parallel-query.md

 ## Planning for a parallel query cluster<a name="aurora-mysql-parallel-query-planning"></a>

 Planning for a DB cluster that has parallel query turned on requires making some choices\.
 These include performing setup steps \(either creating or restoring a full Aurora MySQL cluster\) and deciding how broadly to turn on parallel query across your DB cluster\.

 Consider the following as part of planning:
-+  Which Aurora MySQL version do you plan to use for the cluster?
-Depending on your choice, you can use one of these ways to turn on parallel query for the cluster:

-   If you use Aurora MySQL that's compatible with MySQL 5\.7, you must choose Aurora MySQL 2\.09 or higher\.
++ If you use Aurora MySQL that's compatible with MySQL 5\.7, you must choose Aurora MySQL 2\.09 or higher\.
 In this case, you always create a provisioned cluster\.
 Then you turn on parallel query using the `aurora_parallel_query` parameter\.
-We recommend this choice if you are starting with Aurora parallel query for the first time\.

-   If you use Aurora MySQL that's compatible with MySQL 5\.6, you can choose version 1\.23 or certain lower versions\.
-With version 1\.23 or higher, you create a provisioned cluster and then turn on parallel query using the `aurora_parallel_query` DB cluster parameter\.
-With a version lower than 1\.23, you choose the `parallelquery` engine mode when creating the cluster\.
-In this case, parallel query is permanently turned on for the cluster\.
-The `parallelquery` engine mode imposes limitations on interoperating with other kinds of Aurora MySQL clusters\.
-If you have a choice, we recommend choosing version 1\.23 or higher for Aurora MySQL with MySQL 5\.6 compatibility\.

-   If you have an existing Aurora MySQL cluster that's running version 1\.23 or higher, or 2\.09 or higher, you don't have to create a new cluster to use parallel query\.
+  If you have an existing Aurora MySQL cluster that's running version 2\.09 or higher, you don't have to create a new cluster to use parallel query\.
 You can associate your cluster, or specific DB instances in the cluster, with a parameter group that has the `aurora_parallel_query` parameter turned on\.
 By doing so, you can reduce the time and effort to set up the relevant data to use with parallel query\.
 + Plan for any large tables that you need to reorganize so that you can use parallel query when accessing them\.
 You might need to create new versions of some large tables where parallel query is useful\.
 For example, you might need to remove full\-text search indexes\.
 For details, see [Creating schema objects to take advantage of parallel query](#aurora-mysql-parallel-query-tables)\.

 ### Checking Aurora MySQL version compatibility for parallel query<a name="aurora-mysql-parallel-query-checking-compatibility"></a>

 To check which Aurora MySQL versions are compatible with parallel query clusters, use the `describe-db-engine-versions` AWS CLI command and check the value of the `SupportsParallelQuery` field\.
 The following code example shows how to check which combinations are available for parallel query clusters in a specified AWS Region\.
 Make sure to specify the full `--query` parameter string on a single line\.

 ```
-aws rds describe-db-engine-versions --region us-east-1 --engine aurora --query '*[]|[?SupportsParallelQuery == `true`].[EngineVersion]' --output text
+aws rds describe-db-engine-versions --region us-east-1 --engine aurora-mysql \

-aws rds describe-db-engine-versions --region us-east-1 --engine aurora-mysql --query '*[]|[?SupportsParallelQuery == `true`].[EngineVersion]' --output text
+--query '*[]|[?SupportsParallelQuery == `true`].[EngineVersion]' --output text
 ```

 The preceding commands produce output similar to the following\.
 The output might vary depending on which Aurora MySQL versions are available in the specified AWS Region\.

 ```
-5.6.10a
-5.6.mysql_aurora.1.19.0
-5.6.mysql_aurora.1.19.2
-5.6.mysql_aurora.1.19.5
-5.6.mysql_aurora.1.19.6
-5.6.mysql_aurora.1.20.1
-5.6.mysql_aurora.1.22.2
-5.6.mysql_aurora.1.22.3
-5.6.mysql_aurora.1.23.0
-5.6.mysql_aurora.1.23.1
-5.6.mysql_aurora.1.23.2
-5.6.mysql_aurora.1.23.3
-5.6.mysql_aurora.1.23.4

-5.7.mysql_aurora.2.09.0
-5.7.mysql_aurora.2.09.1
-5.7.mysql_aurora.2.09.2
-5.7.mysql_aurora.2.09.3
-5.7.mysql_aurora.2.10.0
-5.7.mysql_aurora.2.10.1
-5.7.mysql_aurora.2.10.2
-5.7.mysql_aurora.2.10.3
-5.7.mysql_aurora.2.11.0
+5.7.mysql_aurora.2.11.1
 8.0.mysql_aurora.3.01.0
 8.0.mysql_aurora.3.01.1
 8.0.mysql_aurora.3.02.0
 8.0.mysql_aurora.3.02.1
 8.0.mysql_aurora.3.02.2
+8.0.mysql_aurora.3.03.0
 ```

  After you start using parallel query with a cluster, you can monitor performance and remove obstacles to parallel query usage\.
 For those instructions, see [Performance tuning for parallel query](#aurora-mysql-parallel-query-performance)\.